comfymike/play-by-play-node/readme.md

-To use,

-Start all-server.js, player-server.js, team-server.js
+To use, start all-server.js, player-server.js, team-server.js
+Also run mongodb and redis

+**commands:

 forever start player-server.js
 // port 2000